scottnonnenberg/blog/pages/posts/2016-02-15-r-for-react-nerp-stack-part-3.md

 ---

-*Fun fact:* As of Feb 2016, this blog is a React/React-Router single-page web app.
-It's also statically generated at build time with Node.js, so pages render before javascript is ready.
-And for users without javascript!
+*Fun fact:* As of Feb 2016, this blog is [statically generated with Node.js and React/React-Router](/static-site-generation-with-gatsby-js/).